PMenges/PloiDEx/README.md

 # PloiDEx
-A supplementary application for the publication "Sublinear scaling of the cellular proteome with ploidy" in Nature Communications 2022
+A supplementary application for the publication **"Sublinear scaling of the cellular proteome with ploidy"** in Nature Communications 2022

 DOI: Pending

 For a detailed Readme see Readme.pdf

-Types.fs contains the type declarations.
+**Types.fs** contains the type declarations.

-Fun.fsx contains the filtering and plotting functions.
+**Fun.fsx** contains the filtering and plotting functions.

-Suave.fsx contains the application structure.
+**Suave.fsx** contains the application structure.

-Release contains a compiled CLI version of the application.
+**Release** contains a compiled, standalone CLI version of the application.